worasuch/100-days-of-code/log.md

 **Today's Progress**: Python OOP: Overloading, Equal_instance (__eq__)

-**Thoughts:** They are helpful for menipulate tha data in the easy way.
+**Thoughts:** They are helpful for manipulate the data in the easy way.

 **Link(s) to work**
 [Python OOP](https://github.com/worasuch/LearnPython.git)